jiayuzhang/LabelEpisode/README.md

 Only make code changes in themes/depot-child.

-If not possible, check in plugins/some-plugin, commit, make your fix in plugins/some-plugin, commit again.
+If not possible, check in plugins/some-plugin, commit, make your fix in plugins/some-plugin, commit again, so that the second commit contains only minimal patch code.

+Also, to ease search through Github commits, add text "**#source-patch**"" in commit message.

 ## Plugin Versions